 Chop the fresh herbs and drizzle with 1 Tbsp. olive oil.
 Rub the herbs all over the bird.
 Microwave a lemon for ~40 seconds - 1 minute and prick a hole in the warm lemon with the tip of a sharp knife.
 Stuff the lemon and any extra sprigs of thyme inside the cavity of the chicken.

-Next, russ the chicken.
+Next, truss the chicken.
 Be sure to watch the video if you are a visual learner like me!
 It's quite simple and not as hard as it may seem.
 Using ~3 feet of butcher’s twine, tie the legs together, then slip the twine under each leg, pull up to the top of the chicken, and flip the bird over.
 Pull the twine under the wings, loop around the neck, and then tie to secure and cut off any excess twine.
 Flip the bird over again and tuck the wings under the breasts or secure under the twine.

 Chop up all of the vegetables you want to roast with your chicken and place them at the bottom of the roasting pan.
 Drizzle with olive oil, season with salt and pepper and pour chicken broth over the vegetables.